• Skip to primary navigation

 Instructions

-• Preheat the oven to 325°F. Brush a 9×5-inch loaf pan with melted butter, then dust with flour, tapping out the excess.
+• Preheat the oven to 325°F (165 °C).
+Brush a 9×5-inch (23x12.5 cm) loaf pan with melted butter, then dust with flour, tapping out the excess.
 Set aside for later.
-For the loaf pan, I recommend either the Oxo Good Grips Non-stick Pro loaf cake pan (available on Amazon) or the Nordic Ware Aluminum 1 pound Commercial loaf pan (available on Amazon)
+For the loaf pan, I recommend either the Oxo Good Grips Non-stick Pro loaf cake pan (available on Amazon) or the Nordic Ware Aluminum 1-pound Commercial loaf pan (available on Amazon).

-• Sift together the flour, baking powder, and salt into a medium bowl.
+• Whisk together the flour, baking powder, and salt in a medium bowl.
 Set aside for later.

-• In a large bowl, cream the butter and the sugar until it is light.
+• In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and the sugar until it is light and fluffy.
 Add the eggs, one at a time, mixing well between each addition.
 Add the vanilla and mix again.

-• Add the sifted dry ingredients to the batter, alternating with the sour cream.
+• Add the sifted dry ingredients to the batter, alternating with the sour cream, beginning and ending with dry ingredients.

-• Scoop out half the vanilla batter into a medium bowl.
-Mix the melted chocolate into it.
+• Scoop half the vanilla batter into a medium bowl, then mix the melted chocolate into the remainder of the batter in the mixer bowl.

-• Dollop the vanilla and chocolate batters into the prepared pan and swirl them a little with a knife or spoon.
+• Dollop the vanilla and chocolate batters into the prepared pan and swirl them a little with a knife.

 Notes

-For this recipe, use a dark chocolate with a high percentage of cocoa and that isn't too sweet.
+• Use dark chocolate with a high percentage of cocoa that isn't too sweet.
 I recommend Cacao Barry Ocoa chocolate, which is a 70% dark chocolate that is sold in 1 kilo resealable bags in IGA grocery stores in Quebec and online at Vanilla Food Company.

-You can also freeze this marble cake sliced so that you can defrost individual pieces, either by staggering the pieces all wrapped together so that they can easily be separated when frozen OR individually wrap each slice before freezing.
+• Storage: This marble cake can be frozen whole, wrapped tightly with plastic wrap, and then a layer of aluminum foil to better protect it.
+The day before serving, defrost the marble cake in the fridge, then let it come to room temperature before you slice and serve it.
+You can also freeze this marble cake sliced so that you can defrost individual pieces, either by staggering the pieces all wrapped together so that they can easily be separated when frozen OR individually wrapping each slice before freezing.

 Nutrition